19 Fascinating Ruins in Mexico You Need to Visit in 2025

 By Jordan of Inspired by Maps

 There is also a well-preserved pyramid, ball game courts, sacrificial altars, a cave that receives light only on the summer solstice, and plenty of awe-inspiring views.
-The entry ticket there costs $59 MXN / $3 USD.
+The entry ticket there costs $75 MXN / $4.50 USD, as of December 2025.

 If you prefer a tour, this full-day excursion from Mexico City combines a visit to the ruins with a tour of the nearby city of Cuernavaca.